alemart/encantar-js/docs/faq.md

 A license key may be issued to an individual or to a company.
 The licensee must be the one distributing the application.

+### What if the product is beyond my means, considering my country's currency?

+If you are an individual creative / artist living in a country where your local currency and present earnings place this product beyond your reach, then you may [get in touch](contact.md), tell us about your situation, and request a regional discount.
+If a regional discount applies to your situation, then you will receive a bonus code that can make the product more affordable to you.

+The continued availability of this policy depends on good faith.
+If the total income in your household is sufficient for you to afford the normal price, then purchase the product for its normal price.
+Recognize that the library brings you extraordinary value.
+For those who do client work, the product pays for itself quickly.
+You are trusted not to abuse this policy, so that it can continue to exist.

 ### Can I rebrand the library and offer it as a SaaS?

-No. You may not rebrand the Commercial Edition or wrap it inside a product that offers similar core functionality or value.
-This restriction applies even if your product includes additional features (such as a visual authoring tool for other creators), and even if it's offered as a Software as a Service (SaaS).
-The Commercial Edition is not priced for the scale and value of platform-level redistribution.
-However, if you are interested in the encantar.js technology, then we may be able to [reach a custom agreement](contact.md).
+No. You may not rebrand the Professional Edition of the library nor wrap it inside a product that offers similar core functionality or value.
+[You can't grant the special permission to others](#can-i-grant-that-special-permission-to-others).
+These restrictions apply even if your product includes additional features (such as a visual authoring tool for other creators), and even if it's offered as a Software as a Service (SaaS).
+The Professional Edition is not priced for the scale and value of platform-level redistribution.
+However, if you are interested in this WebAR technology, then we may be able to [reach a custom agreement](contact.md).

 ### Why pay for this library if it's open-source?